This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 This could even take two washes so do not be afraid to do so.

-Condition your hair, let it sit on your head for a few minutes to bring moisture back into your hair.
+Let the conditioner sit on your head for a few minutes to bring moisture back into your hair.

 Gently towel dry by gathering your ends and gently scrunching upwards.